dmarinav/dmarinav.github.io/_posts/2017-07-30-speed-dating-part1.md

 In addition, demographics, dating habits, self-perception across key attributes, beliefs on what others find valuable in a mate, and lifestyle information were collected at different points in time.
 See the [Speed Dating Data Key document]( https://github.com/dmarinav/My_Projects/blob/master/SPEED%20DATING/Speed%20Dating%20Data%20Key.doc) for details (click on View Raw to see the key).

 The features were assessed at Time 1 (before and right after participating in the event), Time 2 (the day after participating in the event), and Time 3 (3-4 weeks after participating in the event).
-I only used the data from Time 1 since only this data was relevant to my model and wanted to predict the probability of leaving the events with a match for both males and females.
-The project had 4 parts: 1) data cleaning, 2) EDA, 3) feature selection, and 4) model selection.
+I only used the data from Time 1 because that was the only data that was relevant to my model since I wanted to predict the probability of leaving the events with a match for both males and females.
+The project had 4 parts: 1) data cleaning, 2) Exploratory Data Analysis (EDA), 3) feature selection, and 4) model selection.

 My goal was to find out what attitudes towards mating influences love at first sight as well as the probability of finding love at first sight at Columbia speed dating events.
 Because of gender differences in partner selection (Fisman, Raymond, et al., 2006), my decision was to build two models: a model for males and a model for females with dependent variable match.
 Thus, the first model predicted the probability of finding a match for males while the second model predicted the probability of finding a match for females.

-### Explanatory Data Analysis
+### Exploratory  Data Analysis

-The goal of the explanatory data analysis (EDA) was to investigate demographic data and to highlight gender differences in mate selection.
+The goal of the exploratory data analysis (EDA) was to investigate demographic data and to highlight gender differences in mate selection.

 [![Histogram]({{ site.url }}{{ site.baseurl }}/images/pic6_1.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_1.png)